 Between meals, hummingbirds spend time perched in trees, overseeing their territory, and basically resting from their rapid activity.
 Hummingbirds often nest along the edge of wooded areas, and they can adapt to urban areas as long as some trees are present.
 They like to perch on high branches, rather than in dense shrubbery.
 Vertical and layered growth consisting of trees shrubs and perennials is preferred by hummingbirds.
 If trees or tall shrubs are not available, consider adding a trellis or tall posts as perches.

 Hummingbirds are very territorial, and a single hummingbird’s claim can be up to 1/4 acre (apprx.10,000 sq. ft).
 If your yard to its liking, it will fight-off other contenders to keep the territory to itself.
 So unless you have quite a large yard, the hummingbirds you see in your yard from day to day are likely to be the same ones.
 Hummingbirds do not pair up to raise young, and the male and female birds defend their own territories.
 The female territory is defined by the location of the nest, so if you notice a female visiting your garden, there may be a nest nearby.
 (A male hummingbird is more colorful, and the female is usually slightly larger – though it can be hard to tell!)

 Of the more than 300 hummingbird species in the world, only 16 live in North America, with less than a dozen of those inhabiting the U.S. and Canada.
 There are no hummingbirds outside of the Americas — all are from North, Central or South America.

-Pre-Planned Hummingbird Gardens are so easy!
-We’ve done the planning for you – just choose the one that’s right for your soil.
+PRE-PLANNED HUMMINGBIRD GARDENS are so easy!
+We’ve done the planning for you – Choose the plan that’s right for your soil.